rubin55/website/_posts/2024-01-07-plans-and-ideas-for-2024.md

 now in the process of transfering to a new operations team who will be maintaining the product.
 This will last until about May of this year.

-For my new role I will definitely look for a role that brings software engineering more to the forefront, preferably in a language I get excited about (i.e., Scala, Elixir, Rust), although I do enjoy the more mainstream languages too (Java, C#, Python).
+For my new role I will definitely look for something that brings software engineering more to the forefront, preferably in a language I get excited about (i.e., Scala, Elixir, Rust), although I do enjoy the more mainstream languages too (Java, C#, Python).